wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 **M:**&ensp;Do you need to work?

 **Q:**&ensp;I need it for the sake of money.
-I like it, because it puts me in touch with living beings.
+I like it, because it puts me in touch with living beïngs.

 **M:**&ensp;What do you need them for?